 How to Make Coconut Chutney

-Add fresh coconut, green chilies, ginger, tamarind, salt, and water into a mixer grinder jar.
+Add 1 cup of fresh shredded coconut, 2 tablespoons fried gram (dalia), 1-2 green chilies, ½ inch ginger, a small piece of tamarind, salt, and ½-3/4 cup of water into a mixer grinder jar.
 Blend to a smooth paste.
 Add extra water as needed to get the desired consistency.

 For Tempering

-Heat coconut oil in a small pan, add mustard seeds, urad dal, and dry red chili, and fry till the dal turns light brown.
+Heat 2 teaspoons coconut oil in a small tadka pan, add ½ teaspoon mustard seeds, ½ teaspoon urad dal, and 1 dry red chili, and fry till the dal turns light brown.

-Then add curry leaves and hing.
+Then add 1 stalk of curry leaves and 1 pinch of hing (asafoetida).
 Saute for a few seconds and pour the tempering over the ground chutney.
+Coconut chutney is ready to serve.

 Serving Suggestions

-Serve this Hotel Style White Coconut chutney with idli, dosa, upma, paniyaram, uttapam, poori, or chapati.
-It also tastes great with teatime snacks like bajjis and vada.
+Serve this hotel style white coconut chutney with idli, dosa, rava upma, paniyaram, uttapam, poori, or chapati.
+It also tastes great with teatime snacks like potato bajji and sabudana vada.

 Storage Suggestions